kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART2.md

         key = AQAdrFlXaXdnNxAA5N/ZBUnE+/3sZIhThKrPIA==
 ```

-After the keys are created for cinder, cinder-backup and glance are created, we proceed to deploy them from the ceph-deploy node to the openstack server:
+After the keys are created for cinder, cinder-backup and glance, we proceed to deploy them from the "ceph-deploy" node to the "openstack" server:

 ```bash
 ceph auth get-or-create client.glance | ssh 172.16.11.179 "sudo tee /etc/ceph/ceph.client.glance.keyring"